aardappel/lobster/docs/source/language_reference.md

         functions string_to_unicode and unicode_to_string.
 Immutable: can be indexed into for reading but not writing.

-    -   `vector` : a dynamically sized array of any Lobster values, constructed with square brackets surrounding 0 or more comma separated values, e.g.
+    -   vector : a dynamically sized array of any Lobster values, constructed with square brackets surrounding 0 or more comma separated values, e.g.
         `[ 1, 2, 3 ]`.
 May be dereferenced for reading/writing using indices
         (e.g. `a[0]`).
 Vectors may be typed by being suffixed by `: type`, which will require all elements to be of that type

-    -   `class` / `struct` : a user defined data structure similar to a `vector`, see below.
+    -   `class` / `struct` : a user defined data structure, see below.

     -   `coroutine` : a special object that contains a suspended computation, see the section on coroutines below.